aman2656/sign-language-detection/README.md

 # sign-language-detection
+## This app automatically detects the American Sign Language using Deep Learning
 This is the code for Sign Language Detection.
 1. Run app.py, an UI will appear.
 2. Click on "webcam" button at the end of page.